Sales Tax Holiday Dates

 What if I spend more than $2,500 on an item?

-What if I purchase multiple items that each cost $2,500 or less, but the total price exceeds $2,500?
+What if I purchase multiple items that each cost $2,500 or less, but the total price is more than $2,500?
 Are all items eligible for the sales tax holiday exemption?

-As long as the price of each individual item is $2,500 or less, you can purchase as many items as you want together, tax-free, even if all the items added together cost more than $2,500.
+If the price of each individual item is $2,500 or less, you can combine as many items as you want, tax-free, even if the combined items cost more than $2,500.

 A business has advertised that a purchase I made prior to the sales tax holiday weekend can be canceled and re-booked on the holiday.
 Can I do that and avoid paying sales tax?

-No. If you put down a deposit on, prepaid for or otherwise promised to pay for an eligible item prior to the sales tax holiday weekend, you can’t cancel your prior purchase and re-book the purchase on the sales tax holiday weekend to avoid the sales tax.
+No. You can’t cancel your prior purchase and re-book the purchase on the sales tax holiday weekend to avoid the sales tax if you:

 Do I have to take home an item I purchase on the sales tax holiday weekend for that purchase to qualify for the sales tax holiday exemption?

-No. As long as you pay for the item in full on the sales tax holiday weekend, you can arrange for delivery of the item after the sales tax holiday weekend.
+No. If you pay for the item in full on the sales tax holiday weekend, you can arrange for delivery of the item after the sales tax holiday weekend.

 After the sales tax holiday